Cluster varieties from Legendrian knots: Alternating Legendrians

 \section{Alternating Legendrians}

-In this section we construct exact Lagrangian fillings of alternating Legendrians.
+In this section we construct exact Lagrangian fillings of Legendrians whose front projections have crossings of alternating orientations.
 The data of such a Legendrian can be encoded by a bicolored graph on the surface; in the terminology of \cite{Po}, the front projection is an {\em alternating strand diagram}.
-The surface we construct has the same homotopy type as the graph, and can be topologically identified with what has elsewhere been called the {\em conjugate surface} \cite{GK}.
-After equipping the conjugate Lagrangian with the requisite brane data so as to give rise to objects in the infinitessimally wrapped Fukaya category of \cite{NZ}, we calculate the sheaves on the base surface which result from taking Floer homology with fibers.
+The smooth surface which underlies the exact Lagrangian filling has the same homotopy type as the graph, and can be topologically identified with what has elsewhere been called the {\em conjugate surface} \cite{GK}.
+After defining its Lagrangian embedding we consider Lagrangian branes supported on the filling and the sheaf quantizations thereof, which we refer to as alternating sheaves.